Long Term Disability Claims Attorneys for Schizophrenia

 If the insurance company denies your claim, they will issue a denial letter that includes the following details:

 - Date of the denied claim

 - Instructions on how to appeal the decision

 ERISA law allows up to 180 days from the denied claim to file an administrative appeal.
 The appeals process is complicated and could take several months to resolve.
-You should let your schizophrenia long-term disability claims attorney from Abell and Capitan Law handle it.
+You should let your schizophrenia long-term disability claims attorney from Capitan Law handle it.
 We have the resources to thoroughly investigate your disabling mental illness and obtain the necessary evidence to prove you deserve benefits.